Dance You Off

 "Dance You Off" is a 2018 song by Swedish singer Benjamin Ingrosso.
 The song won Melodifestivalen 2018, and made it to the final from the first semifinal.
 It was released in February 2018.
 The song won Melodifestivalen and represented Sweden in the Eurovision Song Contest 2018 in Lisbon, Portugal.
 The song was later included on Ingrosso's debut album, Identification.

 Melodifestivalen

 Being Ingrosso's second participation in the Swedish Eurovision selection, "Dance You Off" participated in the first semi-final of the 2018 Melodifestivalen which was held in Karlstad's Löfbergs Arena on 3 February 2018.
-The song was performed last at the semi-final and it direct qualified to the final as it got the most votes in the semi-final.
+The song was performed last at the semi-final and it directly qualified to the final as it got the most votes in the semi-final.
 On 10 March, during the final at the Friends Arena in Solna, Ingrosso performed the song at the eleventh position of the running order.
 "Dance You Off" won the selection with 114 points from the international juries and 67 points from the public vote, receiving 181 points in total.